jansende/benri/readme.md

 auto g = 200_centi * metre / 1_second; //Works fine.
 Result is in cm/s.
 ```

-Furthermore, implicit coversions for comparisons are not allowed:
+Furthermore, implicit conversions for comparisons are not allowed:
 ```c++
 if (f < 3_metre / second)         //Works fine.
     ...